vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware_monitor.md

 ---
 ## Dashboard

-On the github page there is an example card to present the data in a nice way.
+On the GitHub page, there is an example card to present the data nicely.

-I modified it a bit and mine look like this.\
+I modified it a bit, and mine look like this.\
 It's using the HACS cards `vertical-stack-in-card`, `mini-graph-card` and `bar-card`.

 <img src="images/system_monitor.png" alt="System monitor" width="500px">

-This is the corresponding Home Assistant yaml code:
+This is the corresponding Home Assistant YAML code:
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io